Vagrant Playground

 It is using static IP, private network and the same SSH key to all VMs.
 This way we can SSH seamlessly from one VM to another.

-Also, updates hosts file to use the hostnames of the VMs by using the vagrant-hostmanager
+Also, updates hosts file to use the hostnames of the VMs by using the vagrant-hostmanager plugin.
+This apply both on host PC and on VMs

-Finally, adds your public SSH key to the guests and combining with static IP of the VMs you can behave them as normal VMs without the need to use vagrant commands; instead of vagrant ssh VM_NAME
+Finally, adds your public SSH key to the guests and combining with static IP of the VMs you can behave them as normal VMs without the need to use vagrant commands; instead of vagrant ssh VM_NAME you can do ssh vagrant@VM_HOSTNAME.

 Information

-that will be used by the VMs instead of the vagrant-auto generated keys (one for every VM).
+On the first vagrant command it will create the SSH key in the PATH_TO_PROJECT/.ssh that will be used by the VMs instead of the vagrant-auto generated keys (one for every VM).
 But be careful!
 Do that only on test environments!.

-on every VM.
+Also, it will get your HOMEDIR/.ssh/id_rsa.pub public key, and it will add it on the authorized_keys on every VM.
 Adding your public key on the VMs does not affect the security.

-file of your computer, and it will do the same for the clients.
+Finally, it will update the hosts file of your computer, and it will do the same for the clients.

 Requirements